postmannen/steward/README.md

 To set the location of the config folder other than default, you should use the ENV variable `CONFIG_FOLDER`.

-`env CONFIG_FOLDER=./etc/ ./steward --node="central"`
+`env CONFIG_FOLDER=./etc/ ./steward --nodeName="central" --centralNodeName="central"`

-Using default config folder location on some central server which will act as your command and control server.
+Or using default config folder location on some central server which will act as your command and control server.

-`./steward --node="central"`
+`./steward --nodeName="central" --centralNodeName="central"`

 One the nodes out there

-`./steward --node="ship1"` & `./steward --node="ship1"` and so on.
+`./steward ./steward --nodeName="ship1" --centralNodeName="central"` & `./steward --node="ship2"` and so on.

 Use the `-help` flag to get all possibilities.